 In addition to understanding the concept of trading binary options, it is also helpful to know and understand the terminology.
 The most common terms used in binary option trading are:

-- Options — An option is a term used to describe a contract that grants you the right to sell or buy a particular stock for a specific price within a specified period of time.
+- Options — A contract that grants you the right to sell or buy a particular stock for a specific price within a specified period of time.

 - Strike Price — The set price that a stock must be exercised by in order to fulfill your option contract.
 If the stock price has increased to or passed the strike price, you will receive a fixed return.
 If not, you lose what you invested.